What trends are there in the literature? Literary directions (theoretical material)

 • Futurism

-1. Rebelliousness, anarchic worldview
+1. Rebellion, anarchic worldview

-2. Rejection of cultural traditions
+2. Denial of cultural traditions

 4. Active word creation